akoskohl/akoskohl/README.md

-<h1>Welcome 🤝 I'm Akos</h1>
+Welcome 🤝 I'm Akos,

-I'm working as a Google Cloud (infrastructure) Architect.
+working as a Google Cloud Architect.
 </br>
 </br>
-My goal is to move closer to the software level and deliver products, product features, not just infra.
+My goal is to shift to the software level and deliver products, product features, not just infra.
 </br>
 I would like to be able to design, develop, test, debug and deploy every component in a software architecture on the cloud.
 </br>